Julia’s trans, gender, sexuality, & activism glossary!

 Gender Binary: a concept forwarded by transgender activists in the 1990s to explain gender-based oppression.
 The model states that all people in our culture are nonconsensually forced into one of two dichotomous categories (man or woman), and based on that gender assignment, we are all expected live up to the gender norms associated with that group.
 People who do not fit neatly into either of these classes and/or who fail to adhere to such gender norms (e.g., transgender and intersex people) are typically marginalized in our society.
 See also binary.

 Gender Determinism: the belief that gender differences arise in a natural unadulterated manner from biology (i.e., solely from our genes, physiology, anatomy, etc.).
 It is the most commonly accepted view of gender in our culture, perhaps because it seems to provide support for essentialist beliefs about women and men.
-Despite its popularity within the general public and amongst certain biologists, the scientific evidence does support such an overly simplistic view of gender development (as I detail at length in Excluded, pp. 138-168).
+Despite its popularity within the general public and amongst certain biologists, the scientific evidence does not support such an overly simplistic view of gender development (as I detail at length in Excluded, pp. 138-168).

 Gender Dissonance: a term I forwarded in Whipping Girl (pp. 27-29, 85-89, and elsewhere throughout the book) to describe the cognitive dissonance experienced by trans people due to a misalignment between our gender identity/subconscious sex and our assigned gender/physical sex.
 Gender dissonance differs somewhat from the psychiatric term gender dysphoria, which typically conflates this cognitive dissonance with the mental stresses that arise from societal pressure to conform to gender norms.